 Overriding the expiry time provided by the sending CPM Client with the operator defined maximum expiry time when applicable.

-Handling expired CPM Standalone Messages in accordance with the preferences of the recipient and the service provider policies (i.e. discard the message or store in the Message Storage Server).
+Handling expired CPM Messages and CPM File Transfers in accordance with the preferences of the recipient and the service provider policies (i.e. discard the message or store in the Message Storage Server).

-Sending a non-delivery delivery notification in case of a discarded expired CPM Standalone Message.
+Sending a non-delivery delivery notification in case of a discarded expired CPM Message.and/or CPM File Transfer.

+For performing store and forward file transfer functionalities:

+Temporarily keeping CPM File Transfer file or by delivery the file to the CPM User’s Message Store, based on the preference of the CPM user, when CPM User who was invited is either temporarily become unavailable or has not accepted the CPM File Transfer invitation.

+Providing support for CPM File transfer delivery when the CPM User becomes available.

+Providing support for resuming CPM File transfer delivery when the CPM User becomes available.

 For multiple Devices handling:

 Supporting multiple Devices handling based on Media characteristics, Communication Capabilities, CPM User preferences and/or service provider policies: